 1. Make sure you have your children’s attention.

-Spouting off instructions to our kids, or anyone, whose attention you do not have is a waste.
-When you want your children to do something be sure to get them to stop and pay attention to you.
-If they are in the middle of something, be sure their focused attention comes to you.
+Spouting off instructions to our kids or to anyone whose attention you do not have is a waste.
+When you want your children to do something, be sure they are paying attention to you.
+If they are in the middle of something, be sure their focus shifts to you.
 By doing so, you are not only assuring your instructions get to them, but you are preparing them to be accountable and responsible for hearing and executing whatever they’ve heard.

-Do not, I repeat, Do not repeat instructions
+2. Do not, I repeat, do not repeat instructions.

-If you make sure you have your kids attention when giving them an instruction and they do not immediately and completely follow your instructions, then that is disobedience.
+If you make sure you have your kids’ attention when giving them an instruction and they do not immediately and completely follow your instructions, then that is disobedience.
 Whether they obey or disobey, consequences are to follow.
 Whether the consequences are good or bad depends on their choice.
-As I mentioned earlier, and am repeating now (pun intended) the more we repeat instructions, the more we condition our kids to not follow those instructions immediately and completely.
-Your kids are capable of hearing your instructions and doing what you’ve asked.
+The more we repeat instructions, the more we condition our kids not to follow those instructions immediately and completely.
+But your kids are capable of hearing your instructions and doing what you’ve asked.

-Not following through on the consequences of their actions is just as bad as repeating instructions.
-You condition them to not do what you’ve asked because what you said will happen may or may not happen.
+Not following through on the consequences of your kids’ actions is just as bad as repeating instructions.
+You condition them not to do what you’ve asked because what you said will happen may or may not happen.
 This takes practice, at least for me.
-I have to admit sometimes I do this, but other times I let them skate by.
-It’s a habit we have to develop and it can be hard, but once the habit is developed then it’s easier for us to keep doing it and it’s more effective in getting your kids to do what you say the first time.
+I have to admit sometimes I do this, but other times I let my kids skate by.
+It’s a habit we have to develop and it can be hard, but once the habit is developed, it’s easier for us to keep doing it and it’s more effective in getting your kids to do what you say the first time.

 Huddle Up Question